siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 + Booting from GPT media

-    + Dual and triple boot from GPT media with Linux, BSD and Apple is supported with 64-bit **EFI** mode.
+    + Dual and triple boot from GPT media with Linux, BSD, and Apple is supported with 64-bit **EFI** mode.

     + Dual boot of GPT volumes with Linux and MS Windows is possible since Windows Vista SP1.
 Prerequisite for Windows is the 64-bit version.

 + Graphical partition editors for GPT
-Besides the command line program gdisk, graphical applications like *gparted* and KDE's *partitionmanager* support GPT disks.
-Nevertheless, we recommend gdisk to prevent unwanted anomalies. *gparted* as well as *partitionmanager* (and others) are, however, great tools, especially to visualize partitioning.
+Besides the command line program `gdisk`, graphical applications like `gparted` and KDE's `partitionmanager` support GPT disks.
+Nevertheless, we recommend gdisk to prevent unwanted anomalies. `gparted` as well as `partitionmanager` (and others) are, however, great tools, especially to visualize partitioning.

 **Essential reading matter:**